Home > Pillows + Cushions > Bench + Chair Cushions > No-Slip Chair Pads

 - Pin each cushion top to each set of cushion bottom pieces right sides together.
 Be careful with your pinning; you need to make sure the overlapping bottom pieces don’t shift when you sew.

-- Using the Zipper foot, sew as close to (right on top of if possible) the previously stitched piping seam.
+- Using the Zipper foot, sew as close as possible to (right on top of is best) the previously stitched piping seam.
 This means the cushion top fabric has to be on top so you can see those previously sewn stitches.

 - Repeat for all cushion tops and bottoms.